Skip to content

 Answer: Rosie Ruiz.
 She appeared to finish first among women with a record time, but witnesses and evidence showed she hadn’t run the full course.
 She likely entered the race about a mile from the finish.

-Ruiz’s time would have been a world-class performance, but nobody had seen her on the course for the first 25 miles.
-Race officials and other runners immediately raised flags.
-The victory was revoked within days, and Jacqueline Gareau was named the rightful winner.
+Ruiz’s time would have been a world-class run, but nobody had seen her on the course for the first 25 miles.
+Race officials and other runners raised flags right away.
+The win was revoked within days, and Jacqueline Gareau was named the rightful winner.

 52. At the 1988 Seoul Olympics, which sisters-in-law BOTH won gold medals and set world records in their respective events?
 (Hard)